Updated 5 August 2020

 Locality has produced a list of funding available to charities and the third sector during the pandemic.

-The National Rail website includes the latest travel advice, as well as links to guidance from individual train operators, FAQs, details on how people can claim refunds on their tickets and how to use face coverings.
+The National Rail website includes the latest travel advice, as well as links to guidance from individual train operators, FAQs, and how to use face coverings.

 Our team is working from home and our office closed, but you can get in touch by email or mobile with any queries – see our meet the team page.